 A Visa C permits you to enter all Schengen countries and to stay in those countries for a total period of 90 days within 180 days provided that you fulfil the general entry conditions.

 You have to apply for the visa in person at the competent Austrian representative authority (embassy, consulate-general) in your country of residence before travelling to Austria.
 The visa will then be issued by that authority.

-In the checklist at the beginning of the page you will find a list of all documents that are required to apply.
+In the checklist at the beginning of the page you will find a list of all documents that are required for an application.

 If you are already staying in the Schengen area with a residence title of another Schengen country, you may only apply for an Austrian visa at the Austrian representative authorities in Bratislava, Ljubljana or Munich.